0xSpaceShard/starknet-hardhat-plugin/README-dev.md

 ## Version management

 When a push is done to the `master` branch and the version in `package.json` differs from the one published on `npm`, the release process is triggered.
-Releases are also tracked on GitHub (with git tags).
+Releases are also tracked on [GitHub](https://github.com/Shard-Labs/starknet-hardhat-plugin/releases) with [git tags](https://github.com/Shard-Labs/starknet-hardhat-plugin/tags).